How 2020 Changed Manufacturing IT Priorities

 The Covid-19 pandemic has been raging since March this year.
 It has caused disruptions in several sectors, but none more so than the manufacturing industry.
-Supply chain disruptions, closure of factories, and disruptions in the sales channels are just some of the problems faced by this sector.
+Supply chain disruptions, remote user upsurge, and fluctuations in the sales channels are just some of the problems faced by this sector.
 Senior executives seek answers to questions like – Can I make my supply chain agile; Can I do online RFPs and supplier management.
 Can I run my factories remotely?
 Can I ensure social distancing on the factory floor by reducing the number of people on the factory floor?

 Fortunately, all these challenges are solvable by the adoption of digital.
 According to some analysts, the manufacturing sector will experience five years of innovation in the next 18 months.